Global SaaS Compliance: A Complete Audit Checklist

 The potential negative consequences of non-compliance can seem daunting, and with good reason.
 While eCommerce makes global sales a more straightforward process, the wide range of complex and ever-changing data privacy regulations means staying compliant can become a full-time job.
 Meeting global requirements for your SaaS solution is an essential step if you’re serious about growing your business and remaining compliant.

 Ticking all the right boxes will not only build trust with new and existing customers but also ensure you stay on the right side of the law.
 Whether you sell video games online or eBooks, software or Saas, the truth stays the same.
-The best way to ensure compliance and protect your business interests is by finding a trusted party with years of industry experience who can ensure you are safe and secure, no matter where in the world your customers are.
+The best way to ensure compliance and protect your business interests is by finding a trusted party with years of industry experience who can ensure you are safe and secure, no matter where your customers are.

 Know first.
 Act fast.